U.S. stops UNESCO funding over Palestinian vote

 Nuland also said the vote Monday by the member states of UNESCO to admit the Palestinians as a member was "regrettable, premature and undermines our shared goal of a comprehensive, just and lasting peace in the Middle East."

-The United States provides 22 percent of the funding of the United Nations Economic, Scientific and Cultural Organization.
+The United States provides 22 percent of the funding of the United Nations Economic, Scientific and Cultural Organisation.

 That agency decided on Monday to give the Palestinians full membership, a vote that will boost their bid at the United Nations for recognition as a state.